DeForest Buckner: 2020 season

 On March 18, 2020, the 49ers traded Buckner to the Indianapolis Colts in exchange for their first round pick in the 2020 NFL draft.
 He then signed a four-year, $84 million contract extension, making him the second-highest paid defensive tackle.

 During a Week 2 28–11 over the Vikings, Buckner recorded his first sack of the season on Kirk Cousins in the end zone for a safety.
 During Week 11 against the Packers, Buckner recovered a fumble forced by teammate Julian Blackmon on wide receiver Marquez Valdes-Scantling early in overtime to help the Colts win the game 34–31.
 Buckner was placed on the reserve/COVID-19 list after testing positive for the virus on November 25, 2020. and activated on December 4.
 During Week 15 against the Houston Texans he had a career-high three sacks on Deshaun Watson, including a strip sack that was recovered by the Colts, during the 27–20 road victory, earning AFC Defensive Player of the Week.

 Buckner was named the AFC Defensive Player of the Month for his performance in December.

 Buckner finished his first season with the Colts with 58 tackles, 9.5 sacks, three pass deflections, two forced fumbles, and a fumble recovery in 15 games and 14 starts.
 On January 8, 2021, Buckner was named a first-team All-Pro for the 2020 season.
 He was ranked 27th by his fellow players on the NFL Top 100 Players of 2021.
+He was named the Polynesian Professional Football Player of the Year for the 2020 season.